The Writings of John Wesley

 John Wesley’s Manuscript Prayer Manual

 JW’s first published work was a collection of prayers he published in December 1733.
-It was written for his students and fellow Methodists at Oxford.
+It was written for students and fellow Methodists at Oxford.
 The prayers in the Collection follow the arrangement of the manuscript prayer manual, upon which it was based, but include a lists of questions to ponder about one’s spiritual spiritual progress.
 The Collection therefore offers a window into JW’s early views about discipleship.
 The work went through nine editions.
 Here is the 1740 edition.
 In 1744 he published a prayer manual designed for families and later for children.

 Collection of Forms of Prayer 5th ed 1740